KorzhCom/EasyData/README.md

 ### 1. Declarative approach

 All aspects of your CRUD UI are controlled by the data structure defined in DbContext.
-If you need to tune it up (e.g., to to hide a table or some fields or perhaps change their names), there are special attributes for your model classes and properties with which to do that.
+If you need to tune it up (for example, to hide a table or some fields, or, perhaps, to change their names), there are special attributes for your model classes and properties with which to do that.

 ### 2. Automatic UI rendering

 All data forms and dialogs are rendered automatically by EasyData.JS script according to the metadata acquired from the DbContext and your annotations on model classes and their properties.

-The script can be used with any framework or library used on the client side, such as Razor Pages, MVC Views, Angular, React, Vue, etc.
+The script can be used with any framework or library used on the client-side, such as Razor Pages, MVC Views, Angular, React, Vue, etc.

 ### 3. Ad hoc data filtering

-In the data view mode, EasyData provides with a data-filtering functionality, which works out of the box and requires no additional setup or coding.
+In the data view mode, EasyData provides a data-filtering functionality, which works out of the box and requires no additional setup or coding.

 ## Questions, Suggestions?